Intercultural Learning Lab

 THE BRAZILIAN BLUEPRINT

-Our Intercultural Learning Lab expands current thinking about civic engagement beyond any single country's borders.
+Our Intercultural Learning Lab expands thinking about civic engagement beyond any single country's borders.
 Our current project is the BRAZILIAN BLUEPRINT.

 As we develop a people-focused playbook to counter the authoritarian playbook in use around the world, it is in our national interest to move beyond Eurocentric comparisons and embrace South-North Hemisphere learning.

 The Brazilian Blueprint centers Brazil as a democratic peer, not a case study.

-This multi-year program will bring together U.S. changemakers to learn from counterparts in Brazil and support civic engagement as our countries move into our next chapters.
+This program brings together U.S. changemakers to learn from counterparts in Brazil, support civic engagement, and expand civic imagination as our countries move into our next chapters.

 Advocacy is nothing without a strong, stable, and functioning government.
-Whether you call our country a democracy or a constitutional republic, our system of government is not static but rather something that must be defended - and can be reimagined.
+Whether you call our country a democracy or a constitutional republic, our system of government is not static but rather something that can shift, for better or worse.
+To be strong, stable, and functioning, our system of government must be defended - and can be reimagined.

-We are committed to bolstering resilience - with a particular focus on pluralism and culture - through cross-cultural learning and community building - as well as storytelling, including amplifying stories of civic engagement strategies that are working.
+We are committed to bolstering resilience with a particular focus on pluralism and culture through cross-cultural learning and community building as well as storytelling, including amplifying stories of civic engagement strategies that are working.

 Our four focus areas are: